guiflr/golden-raspberry-awards/README.md

-# Hot To Manage The Project
+# How To Manage The Project

 ## Scripts